pananton/busrpc-spec/busrpc.md

 ## Class description file

 Class description file *class.proto* must always contain definition of a class descriptor `ClassDesc` - a special protobuf `message` (or predefined structure in terms of this specification), which provides information about the class by means of a nested types.
 Busrpc specification currently recognizes only `ObjectId` structure, which describes class object identifier.
-Definitions of other types may also be nested inside `ClassDesc`, however this may cause conflicts in the future versions of this spefication and thus not recommended.
+Definitions of other types may also be nested inside `ClassDesc`, however this may cause conflicts in the future versions of this specification and thus not recommended.

 ### `ObjectId`

 `ObjectId` is a predefined [encodable structure](#structure), which contains arbitrary number of fields that together form a unique identifier of the class object.

 ```
-// file ./api/my_app/user/class.proto
-// description file for class `my_app::user`
+// file ./api/chat/user/class.proto

 syntax = "proto3";
-package busrpc.api.my_app.user;
+package busrpc.api.chat.user;

+// Class `user` represents application user.
 message ClassDesc {
   message ObjectId {
+    // Unique username.
-    string first_name = 1;
+    uint32 username = 1;
-    string last_name = 2;
   }
 }
 ```